Nicole Fujita: Career

 In 2012, Fujita won the 13th Nicola Model Audition, then became an exclusive model for that magazine.
-She switched the magazine to Popteen from July 2014 issue.
+She switched to the magazine Popteen from the July 2014 issue.
 In April 2015, she was appointed as a fashion reporter for the news magazine show Mezamashi TV.
 The same year she was the most searched new model on Yahoo!
 Japan and won a special award for it.
-In July 2016, she made her drama debut in the Fuji Television's spin-off drama Suki na Hito ga Irukoto: Sama Sama Kyun Kyun Daisakusen, playing the lead role.
+In July 2016, she made her drama debut in Fuji Television's spin-off drama Suki na Hito ga Irukoto: Sama Sama Kyun Kyun Daisakusen, playing the lead role.

 She made her debut as a singer on August 3, 2016.

 In August, 2017, Fujita left Popteen and joined Vivi as one of their exclusive models just 2 months after.
 The following year, she voice acted in the anime, Pokémon: Sun & Moon.
 She appeared in over 330 TV programs in 2017.

 Her own fashion brand NiCORON was launched in 2018.

-On February 23, 2019, Fujita started her YouTube channel, she began uploading videos in August of the same year and has over 500,000 followers as of September, 2019.
+On February 23, 2019, Fujita started her YouTube channel.
+She began uploading videos in August of the same year and has over 500,000 followers as of September, 2019.

+In March 2024, to commemorate the 65th anniversary of International Women's Day, Fujita was one of a number of female celebrities had their likeness turned into Barbie dolls.

 Personal life

 She was influenced by late 2000s / early 2010s era Popteen models (such as Kumiko Funayama).
 She is of Polish and Russian descent on her father's side.

+In August 2023, she married actor Yu Inaba.